NickNL90/NickNL90/README.md

 ## Hi there 👋

+🌱 Finance student passionate about AI and tech, exploring workflow automation and BI/dashboarding to deliver financial insights.
+Mainly working with Python, started 3 years ago with it.
+But learning every time!

 <!--
 **NickNL90/NickNL90** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.